 The following year, the land size had reached 75 acres and the club was loaned one of the first Gypsy Moth aircraft by the New Zealand Government.

-Omaka Airfield is still owned by the Marlborough Aero Club and adjoins the Omaka Aviation Heritage Centre.
-The airfield is the location for Classic Fighters – a major air show held every two years.
+Omaka Airfield is still owned by the Marlborough Aero Club and offers pilot training.
+It adjoins the Omaka Aviation Heritage Centre and is the location for Classic Fighters – a major airshow held every two years.

 Search & book